 This list does not identify every type of community benefit, but rather notes emerging priority items.
-Contributions for each development should be determined in consultation with Council for the best strategic outcome.
+Contributions for each development should be determined in consultation with Council for the best strategic outcome and will be clarified through future strategic work.